The Dance (song): Release and reception

 Released near the beginning of his career, "The Dance" was a hit single around the world, including the United States, Europe, and Ireland, charting inside the British pop top 40.
+The song cemented Brooks as a country superstar and made him the face of the country music explosion during the 90s.
 In 1990, it was named both Song of the Year and Video of the Year by the Academy of Country Music.
 It was awarded the number 14 position in the CMT 100 Greatest Songs of Country Music broadcast in 2003 and also the number 5 position on the network's The Greatest: 100 Greatest Music Videos special in 2004.

 In a 1994 Playboy interview, Brooks said, "unless I am totally surprised, The Dance will be the greatest success as a song we will ever do.
 I'll go to my grave with The Dance.
 It'll probably always be my favorite song."

 In 2001, after the death of Dale Earnhardt, Brooks was invited to the NASCAR awards ceremony that was honoring Earnhardt to play the song as a tribute.